The Ned offers a hotel, members’ club, many restaurants and spa under the one roof in The City.

-Comprising a hotel with 252 bedrooms, 9 restaurants, several bars, a members’ club with rooftop pool, basement bars, indoor pool, full service gym with boxing ring, hair salon, nail spa, men’s grooming salon…
+The New is a venie with 252 bedrooms, 9 restaurants, several bars, a members’ club with rooftop pool, basement bars, indoor pool, full service gym with boxing ring, hair salon, nail spa, men’s grooming salon…

 …you could spend a weekend here without ever needing to leave.

-House in the former Midland Bank building right by Bank tube station, The Ned was designed by Sir Edwin ‘Ned’ Lutyens in 1924 and is now in the hands of the Soho House Group in partnership with the Sydell Group (who are behind The Nomad hotel in New York, among others).
+House in the former Midland Bank building right by Bank tube station, The Ned was designed by Sir Edwin ‘Ned’ Lutyens in 1924 and is now in the hands of the Soho House Group in partnership with the Sydell Group.

 The sheer scale of the venue is immense, bordering on insane!
 How can so many restaurants occupy the same floor space without ending up like Harrods food hall?